yamin-shihab/study-notes/grade_7/science.md

 * plants are selectively bred to withstand certain environmental conditions, increase yields, resist diseases, or alter the appearance or taste.
 * Genetic engineering is altering DNA to remove desired genes and combine them with another organism's genes.
 This can need more fertilizer or pesticide, or introduce non-native species.

+## Heat and Temperature

+* Energy is the ability to do work.
+* Potential energy is stored energy.
+* Kinetic energy is energy in motion (the more moving particles, the more kinetic energy they have).
+* Temperature is the average kinetic energy of all particles in a substance.
+A measure of how hot or cold a substance is.
+* Thermal energy is the total kinetic energy of all particles in a substance.
+When two objects rub together, thermal energy is produced.
+* Heat is the transfer of thermal energy from one substance to another, due to a difference in kinetic energy.
+* Heat always transfers from hot to cold (high to low energy).
+This is because hotter particles move fast, and when they hit cooler particles, they cause those particles to move faster.
+* The Particle Model of Matter (PMOM) is a group of statements for helping with understanding matter and how it works.
+1. All matter is made up of tiny particles.
+2. Particles are always moving.
+As temperature increases, particle speed increases, and vice versa.
+3. There are spaces between particles.
+4. Particles in a substance are attracted to one another.
+The strength of the attractive force depends on the type of particle
+* There are three states of matter: solid, liquid, and gas.
+* Solid matter has particles close together as they vibrate in place, the least kinetic energy, a definite shape, a definite volume, and strong forces between particles.
+* Liquid matter has particles vibrating and moving around as they slip past each other, a definite volume, no definite shape (takes the shape of different containers), more kinetic energy than solids, and forces between particles that aren't strong enough to hold a regular pattern.
+* Gas matter has particles with lots of space in between as they move fast, no definite shape, no definite volume, the most kinetic energy, and weak forces between particles.
+* In order for matter to change states, energy must be added or removed.
+The stronger the attractive forces, the more energy needed to overcome the attractive forces and move apart.
+* A solid melts (fusion) into a liquid by gaining energy, and sublimates into a gas by gaining energy.
+* A liquid freezes (solidification) into a solid by losing energy, and evaporates into a gas by gaining energy.
+* A gas condenses into a liquid by losing energy, and deposits into a solid by losing energy.
+* The melting point and freezing point of water is conveniently 0 degrees Celsius, and the boiling point is also conveniently 100 degrees Celsius.
+* Adding heat energy makes particles move faster, increases kinetic energy, increases volume, and particles move apart and collide more often.
+This is called expansion.
+* Removing heat energy makes particles move slower, decreases kinetic energy, decreases volume, and particles get closer and collide less.
+This is called contraction.
+* In thermometers, the alcohol inside expands when heated and rises to the top, and contracts when cooled and drops to the bottom.
+* In hot air balloons, hot air expands, filling the balloon with air lighter than the outside air, and therefore floats.
+* However, with water it does the opposite.
+As water freezes it expands and becomes less dense, while contracting and becoming more dense while melting.
+This is because of its molecular structure.
+* Bimetallic strips are used in thermostats (furnaces), air conditioners, and refrigerators.
+Two different metals are joined together, and one expands more than the other.
+The movement of the strips helps operate electrical switches.
+* Conduction is the transfer of heat energy through the direct contact of particles.
+Heat travels from particle to particle through the substance.
+* A conductor is a material that allows for easy heat transfer. (metals)
+* An insulator is a material that slows heat transfer since spaces between the particles are larger. (wood, plastic, cork)
+* Convection is heat transferred by the motion of particles in fluids. (gases and liquids)
+* When heat is added to particles, particles move faster (increased kinetic energy), particles move further apart, density decreases (fewer molecules in a space), less dense particles rise up, and dense particles move down closer to the heat. (convection)
+* Radiation is the transfer of energy through invisible waves (infrared waves).
+When infrared waves meet an object, it increases the kinetic energy of the particles.
+* The sun is our greatest source of radiant energy.
+* Light, shiny objects reflect radiant energy, and dark, dull objects absorb radiant energy.
+* Chemical energy is energy caused by chemical reactions. (burning coal, burning wood, burning fossil fuels, batteries, digestion (stored in food))
+* Electrical energy is produced when charged particles (electrons) move through a wire.
+* Mechanical energy is made by moving parts that create friction.
+Friction produces heat. (car breaks, sewing machine)
+* The law of conservation of energy states that energy cannot be created or destroyed, only transferred or transformed.
+* Energy that is transformed changes from one form to another.
+* Energy that is transferred passes along from one thing to another.
+* Solar energy is solar panels making energy when photons from the sun touch photovoltaic cells, which attracts electrons and creates a circuit.
+* Energy can be made from wind by having the wind turn the giant blades of wind turbines, which generate electricity via a dynamo.
+* Geothermal energy is using the Earth's heat and hot springs to heat water and generate electricity.
+* Hydroelectricity is generated by a dam which controls when water goes through a penstock into a turbine to generate energy.
+* Biomass is the burning of dead living things such as plants and fossils to release energy.
+* Nuclear energy is splitting an atom to unleash a lot of energy that can be used.
+* Nuclear fusion is the opposite, since two atoms are joined into a bigger one and has less radioactive byproduct.
+* Thermostats are used indoors to control the air temperature, and use a bimetallic strip.
+* Local heating systems heat one room or small part of a building using convection. (fireplaces, wood-burning stove, space heater)
+* A central heating system heats rooms or parts of a building from a single, central source.
+Heat is transferred using forced air heating or hot water heating. (furnaces, boilers)
+* Forced air heating is when air is heated by a furnace and travels through ducts.
+* Hot water heating is when water is heated by burning fuel in a boiler or furnace.
+* Cooling systems remove heat from an enclosed space using a refrigerant.
+A refrigerant is a liquid that evaporates at a very low temperature and keeps the freezer cold. (freon)
+* Insulation reduces heat transfer, and works at keeping things hot and keeping things cold. (stone, brick, fiberglass, Styrofoam, air)
+* An R-value is used for measuring the quality of an insulator.
+A higher value means a better insulator.
+* A Thermogram is an infrared photo to diagnose areas of heat loss in a building.

 ## Planet Earth

 * Earth is broken up into four layers.